 Since 2003, EMCOR has dramatically reduced injuries and improved the safety of all of the company’s work sites through a combination of initiatives and unrelenting focus on ensuring that workers return home each day safe and uninjured.
-EMCOR's two signature programs, the Zero Accident Program and the Changing the Way We Work Program, educate workers about complying with safety practices while maximizing the quality of their work.
-As a result, we have reduced injuries by a remarkable 66% since 2003.
+EMCOR's two signature programs, the Zero Injury Program and the Changing the Way We Work Program, educate workers about complying with safety practices while maximizing the quality of their work.
+As a result, we have reduced injuries by a remarkable 70% since 2003 while increasing the size of the company by nearly 4,000 employees.

 The quality of these programs has been recognized by the CNA Insurance Company, which in 2009 selected EMCOR as the first recipient of its Chairman's Safety Innovation Award.
 The award commends an organization for exceptional safety performance and commitment to safety and accident reduction.
 This award is just one of the ways in which EMCOR has distinguished itself in the construction industry as an innovative leader and employer.